-If the OS used does not support sendfile, an Erlang fallback using read/2 and gen_tcp:send/2 is used.
+If the OS used does not support non-blocking sendfile, an Erlang fallback using read/2 and gen_tcp: send/2 of the socket.
+See gen_tcp:controlling_process/2.

 The option list can contain the following options:

 chunk_size

 The chunk size used by the Erlang fallback to send data.
 If using the fallback, set this to a value that comfortably fits in the systems memory.
 Default is 20 MB.